The Sample Complexity of Lossless Data Compression: Sample complexity of variable-length compression

 For the lower bound we recall~\cite{kontoyiannis-verdu:14} that, independently of the rate $R>0$, the infimum over all compressors $f_n$ in the definition of $n^*(\Xp,\epsilon)$ is achieved by an $f_n^*$ that orders all strings $x^n$ in decreasing probability (breaking ties arbitrarily), and sequentially assigns to them binary codewords of increasing length, lexicographically.
 Then the $i$th most likely string $x^n$ has $\ell(f_n^*(x^n))=\lfloor\log i\rfloor$.
 For any $R>0$, letting $C_n=\{x^n:\ell(f_n^*(x^n))\leq nR\}$, so that $|C_n|\leq 2^{\lfloor nR\rfloor +1}-1\leq2^{nR+1}$, we have:

 This implies the lower bound in~(\ref{eq:Nfltonstar}) and completes the proof.

 In order to examine the best achievable performance of prefix free codes, for any source $\Xp$ we let $n^{\sf p}(\Xp,\epsilon)$ and $N^{\sf p}(\Xp,\epsilon)$ be defined exactly like $n^*(\Xp,\epsilon)$ and $N^*(\Xp,\epsilon)$, in~(\ref{eq:nstar}) and~(\ref{eq:Nstar}), respectively, but with the infima taken over all prefix-free compressors $f_n$.
-The prefix-free requirement only induces a minor degradation of compression performance:
+It is not hard to show directly from the definitions that the prefix-free requirement only induces a minor degradation of compression performance:

 \begin{theorem}[Variable-length vs.\ prefix-free sample complexity] For any source $\Xp$ on $A$ and any $\epsilon\in(0,1)$, \bqq n^*(\Xp,\epsilon)\leq n^{\sf p}(\Xp,\epsilon)\leq n^*(\Xp,\epsilon/2), \eqq while, for any $\epsilon\in(0,2)$, \bqq N^*(\Xp,\epsilon)\leq N^{\sf p}(\Xp,\epsilon)\leq N^*(\Xp,\epsilon/2). \eqq \end{theorem}